ylseanna/QuakeView/README.md

 # QuakeView

 QuakeView is an interactive visualisation program for earthquake catalogues, developed at the University of Iceland.
 It aims to allow for rapid importing and analysis of large earthquake catalogs.
+It is still in active development.

 QuakeView is an open-source program written in react/next.js, with a python back-end and runs in an electron wrapper.

 Binaries and how-to-guides are available in the [documentation](https://quakeview.readthedocs.io/), or, for just the binaries, in the releases on this page.

 ## Features

 - Importing of arbitrary `.csv` catalogs, with in-program import and filtering controls